hectorjairmoreno/react-simple-messenger/README.md

 This is an open source repo to create a basic website using React, Redux, React Router DOM.

-This application shows a basic template for a legal agreement that you can download as a pdf.
+This is a simple slack react application, you will need an api to enable all communcation in the cloud.

 To run type in the root
 npm start